inventioncorps/icb-website-react/README.md

 ### Getting started

+- If you do not have git installed, or you are unsure whether you have git on your machine, follow [this guide](https://github.com/git-guides/install-git).
+- The following instructions are for setting up your github credentials.
+  - Download GitHub CLI or Git Credential Manager Core using the online [instructions](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git). *(Git Credential Manager Core is recommended as the only required steps are downloading it GitHub CLI will require some set up)*
+  - Log into GitHub and click on the icon on the top right in order to access Settings>Developer settings>Personal Access Token.
+  - Click on **Generate new token**
+  - Type in a description for this auth token and set the expiration time.
+  - Under **Select Scopes** select the check box next to **repo**.
+This will give you read write access to which ever repository you are contributing to.
+  - Click on **Generate token**
+  - Copy the token and save it somewhere temporarily.
+  - When you clone the repository in the next step, you will be asked to provide authentication.
+Use your Github user name and Authentication token when prompted.
+Your credentials will be saved until your token expires.
 - If you have never worked on the project before, start by cloning the repository onto your local machine.
   - In your terminal on your computer, navigate to the directory (folder) where you want the project to live
   - In this directory, run the command `git clone https://github.com/inventioncorps/icb-website-react.git icb-website`